 What is the Global Innovation Initiative?

-The Global Innovation Initiative (GII) is a shared commitment of the United Kingdom and the United States to strengthen research collaboration between universities in the UK, US, and selected countries.
-Consistent with the vision set by the UK Prime Minister David Cameron and US President Barak Obama in joint statements signed in 2011 and 2012, the Global Innovation Initiative was created to support multilateral research collaboration to address global challenges.
-GII was announced by US Secretary of State John Kerry and UK Foreign Secretary William Hague in June 2013 and was formally launched in the UK in October 2013 by the Rt.
-Hon David Willetts MP, Minister for Universities and Science.
-The genesis of the initiative can also be traced to the publication in 2009 of a report developed by a team of higher education leaders from both countries: Higher Education and Collaboration in Global Context: Building a Global Civil Society (PDF).
+The Global Innovation Initiative (GII) is a shared commitment of the United Kingdom and the United States to strengthen research collaboration between universities in the UK, US, and emerging economies.
+Consistent with the vision set by the UK Prime Minister David Cameron and US President Barak Obama in joint statements signed in 2011 and 2012, the Global Innovation Initiative was created to support multilateral higher education research collaborations in addressing global challenges.
+GII was first announced by US Secretary of State John Kerry and former UK Foreign Secretary William Hague in June 2013 and was formally launched in the UK in October 2013 by the Rt Hon.
+David Willetts MP.

-GII will award grants to university consortia focusing on interdisciplinary science, technology, engineering, and mathematics (STEM)-related issues of global significance that foster cutting-edge multinational research and strengthen international partnerships.
-The grants are intended to bring mutual benefit to higher education institutions in the UK, US and selected countries with emerging economies through the enhancement of institutional ties and the development of multilateral relationships.
+GII will award grants ranging from £100,000 - £150,000 to university consortia focusing on interdisciplinary science, technology, engineering, and mathematics (STEM) related issues of global significance that foster cutting-edge research and strengthen international partnerships.
+The grants are intended to bring mutual benefit to higher education institutions in the UK, US and emerging economies by developing multilateral relationships that enhance institutional ties.

-Proposals that address the following STEM-related themes will be accepted for the first year’s competition:
+Proposals that address the following STEM-related themes will be accepted for this year’s competition:

 - Energy, environment and climate change